bibek22/blog/content/physics/laplace-equation.md

 And the function which is a 2 dimensional surface on a 3D space (x and y as input space and z as the output) would have no local minima or local maxima.

+Why?
+Well, you can see from the equation itself that second derivative with respect to x and y should have opposite signs.
+That means if the surface is concave downward in x direction at some point, it has to be concave upward along y direction at that point.
+That implies the point can't be a local minima *or* a local maxima.

 To solidify this understanding, imagine a hollow pipe like this:

 <img src="/images/cylinder.png" width='200'/>